demharusnam/GitHubUsers/README.md

 3. And of course, any unexpected beta bugs

 ## Remarks
-While my solution was ultimately *rejected*, I had lots of fun building the app and am proud of the work I did given the time constraints.
+This app was built over the span of three days between August 27-30, 2021.
+While I ultimately did not get the job, I had lots of fun building the app and am proud of the work I did.
 There is always room for improvement, and as such, on to the next one.